markconde/pzservermanager/README.md

-# Project Zomboid RCON Manager
+# PZ Server Manager

-The **Project Zomboid RCON Manager** is a lightweight Flask-based web application designed to manage a Project Zomboid dedicated server.
+The **PZ Server Manager** is a lightweight Flask-based web application designed to manage a Project Zomboid dedicated server.
 It connects to the server via the RCON protocol and provides a browser-based control panel for administrators to:

 - **Issue quick server commands** (e.g., save world, restart, stop) with a single click.
 - **Broadcast chat messages** to all players.